Google Drive Upload Slow: What Is Actually Causing It and How to Fix It

 When the Fix Is to Use a Different Tool

 Some Drive upload slowness isn't fixable because it's structural — Google's processing pipeline, your ISP's upload speed limit, or the fundamental double-trip architecture of cloud transfer.
 For transfers where the recipient is available right now and you need the file there immediately, Zapfile is the straightforward alternative: no upload processing queue, no sync client competition, no double-trip overhead.
-The file goes directly to the recipient as a stream of encrypted packets, purged immediately after delivery.
+The file goes directly to the recipient as a stream of TLS-encrypted packets, purged immediately after delivery.

 Use Drive for what it was designed for: persistent storage, collaborative access, files that need to live in the cloud.
 Use a purpose-built transfer tool for one-time delivery where "file available immediately" is the actual requirement.
 The two use cases aren't the same, and pretending Drive is the right tool for both is the root cause of the slow upload frustration most people are searching for a fix to.